Updated: 3 days ago

-TSA Cares is a little known program that helps those with special needs.
+TSA Cares is a little-known program that helps those with special needs.
 TSA Cares is a helpline that provides travelers with disabilities, medical conditions, and other special circumstances additional assistance during the security screening process.
-In this episode, I talk about my experience as a mom of a child with autism going through airport security using this program.
+In this blog, I talk about my experience as a mom of a child with autism going through airport security using this program.
 Although it’s not guaranteed it is a fantastic program when it works and you’ll be excited to learn that you only need to contact TSA 72 hours before you travel.

 TSA Cares is for travelers requiring special accommodations or concerned about the security screening process at the airport may ask a TSA officer or supervisor for a passenger support specialist who can provide on-the-spot assistance.
 Members of the Wounded Warrior Program may also participate in this program.

 TSA Cares and Autism-Friendly Flight programs

 How this program works:

 You'll call the TSA Cares hotline at least 72 hours before your flight

 During this phone call, you'll relay your flight information for arrival

 Tell the agent what needs will need to be considered during security screening

 Please know that this is not a skip screening this simply provides help to get through security with less stress.
 To ensure your security and safety, all travelers are required to undergo screening at the checkpoint.
 You or your traveling companion may consult the TSA officer about the best way to relieve any concerns during the screening process.
 You may provide the officer with the TSA notification card or other medical documentation to describe your condition.
 You can obtain the notification card from the TSA website.